List of Spartacus (TV series) characters: Lucretia

-In Gods of the Arena, Lucretia poisons Batiatus' father to stop him disowning his son, framing Tullius for the deed.
+In Gods of the Arena, Lucretia poisons Batiatus' father to stop him from disowning his son, framing Tullius for the deed.
 Despite her loyalty to her husband, she regularly has sex with Crixus.
-Originally, she did this reluctantly in order to give Batiatus a child, but later she started to enjoy this.
-She jealously resents any other attention to Crixus and when Ilithyia requests a private session with him, she becomes enraged and tricks Ilithyia into lying with Spartacus and reveals the event to Licinia.
-She eventually falls pregnant and assumes that the child is Crixus'.
-She is furious when she realizes that Crixus is in love with her body slave, Naevia.
-She has Naevia sold and convinces Batiatus to poison Crixus' food so he will be unable to defeat Spartacus in an exhibition match.
-When the rebels take control of the villa.
-She is critically wounded by an angered Crixus, doing so to prevent her from bearing his child and out of revenge for her treatment of Naevia and himself.
+Originally, she did this reluctantly in order to give Batiatus a child, but later started to enjoy it.
+She jealously resents any other attention to Crixus and, when Ilithyia requests a private session with him, she becomes enraged and tricks Ilithyia into having sex with Spartacus and reveals the event to Licinia.
+Lucretia eventually falls pregnant with Crixus' child.
+She is furious when she discovers that Crixus is in love with her body slave, Naevia.
+She has Naevia sold, and convinces Batiatus to poison Crixus' food so he will be unable to defeat Spartacus in an exhibition match.
+When the rebels take control of the villa, she is critically wounded, by an angered Crixus to prevent her from bearing his child, and out of revenge for her treatment of Naevia and himself.

 In Vengeance, Lucretia is discovered by Glaber when he takes up residence in the former house of Batiatus.
-Being the only survivor of Spartacus's massacre, she becomes viewed as an oracle by the people.
-After the massacre and Quintus' death, Lucretia lost her sanity.
-She was found and cleaned up by Ashur, and initially trusts him because of this.
-But he later turns on her because he had realized that Lucretia does not truly see him as her equal or partner-in-crime, but as an expendable pawn and begins to rape her, forcing her to become his slave and unwilling lover.
-Ashur also plans for Lucretia to become his wife after Glaber sets him free.
+As the only survivor of Spartacus's massacre, she becomes viewed as an oracle by the people.
+After the massacre and Quintus' death, Lucretia was found and cleaned up by Ashur, initially gaining her trust.
+But he later turns on her after realizing that Lucretia does not truly see him as her equal or partner-in-crime, but as an expendable pawn, and will eventually dispose of him.
+He then forces her to become his slave and unwilling lover, but his brutal treatment causes Lucretia's sanity and will to live to erode.
+Regardless, Ashur plans for Lucretia to become his wife after Glaber sets him free.
 Despite their previous animosity, she and Ilithyia apparently slowly rekindle their friendship.